I love your story.

 Higher education felt a lot like coming home for me.
 I spent six years at the Queen’s University Faculty of Law.
 I was their first Director of Marketing and Communications, and spent my time there building a marketing and communications structure that has helped the brilliant and talented academics and students of the faculty tell their stories — and shine.
 We also launched three new online programs, established Canada’s best pro bono legal clinic, and did a lot more stuff besides.

-Right now, I’m with Queen’s Faculty of Engineering and Applied Science.
+That was followed by the Stephen JR Smith Faculty of Engineering and Applied Science at Queen’s University — including taking point for the Faculty on a massive renaming project following the $100M gift that got it renamed from Queen’s Engineering to Smith Engineering.
 It’s an amazing place, with jaw-droppingly intelligent people doing things that make the world better on a daily basis.
 The work is the same as it was with Law — not to tell stories for them, but build structures that empower people to tell stories for themselves, and elevate those stories to the national stage.

 What’s the Work?